 Canada is a world leader in diamond production.
-Diamond exploration is ongoing in our territories and several provinces.
+Diamond exploration is ongoing in its territories and several provinces.

 How Diamonds Are Made

-When carbon material is subjected to extremely high temperature and pressure over time, it crystallizes as diamonds.
-The diamonds we find today were formed millions of years ago in molten rock, more than 160 km below the Earth’s surface.
+When carbon material is subjected over time to extremely high temperature and pressure, it crystallizes as diamonds.
+The diamonds we find today were formed millions of years ago in molten rock, more than 160 kilometres (km) below the Earth’s surface.
 They were carried to the surface in rising magma (molten rock) by volcanic activity.

 When the magma cooled, cone-shaped pipes of bluish to dark green rock, known as kimberlite, were left behind.
 Over years of wind, rain, snow and ice, the kimberlites eroded, releasing diamonds and indicator minerals (small particles that are more widespread and can indicate the presence of diamonds).
 Sometimes, advancing and receding glaciers can disperse and transport these eroded materials to locations thousands of kilometres away.

 Diamonds can sometimes be found in these secondary deposits of washed-away materials, which are called alluvial deposits.
 But the main source of diamonds is the kimberlite itself.
 To find kimberlites, geologists combine information gathered through surveys.
 Surveys are done by mapping the presence of indicator minerals in soils, regional ice advance studies, and geophysical analysis.

 To date, more than 500 kimberlites have been found in Canada, most in remote northern areas (see the location of kimberlites in Canada).

 A craton is a part of the Earth's crust that has been stable for at least one billion years.
 The Slave Craton of the Northwest Territories and Nunavut is a prime geological target for diamond exploration.